Tian-Lan-At-UofT/ECE324-Project/README.md

 ./data/wget_RADIAL.bat: Execute this batch file to download all radial velocity time series data files we use.
 There are more than 1000 of them.

-./parse.py: The code we wrote to parse the radial velocity time series data files.
+./parse.py: The code we wrote to parse the radial velocity time series data files. #(You may want to read this.)

-./table_parser.py: The code we wrote to parse the PS_2022.03.11_13.14.43.csv file.
+./table_parser.py: The code we wrote to parse the PS_2022.03.11_13.14.43.csv file. #(You may want to read this.)